 The musical alphabet starts goes from A to G. Most letters are connected with an in-between note.
 These connector notes are called sharps or flats.
 It's important to remember that there is not a note between B and C, or between E and F. All other notes have a sharp or flat in between them.
 Take a look at the diagram below.

-A half-step, on the guitar, is each fret as you move up the neck.
-If we start on A, and count up in half-steps, we have 12 total notes until we get back to A. Here is what that looks like on the guitar’s A string.
+On the guitar, each fret is a half-step (sometimes called semitone) as you move up the neck.
+If we start on A, and count up each fret, we have 12 total notes until we get back to A. Here is what that looks like on the guitar’s A string.

 The easiest way to think about sharps and flats is by visualizing a piano keyboard.
 The sharps and flats are black keys.
 If we start at A and move to the right we can see how we progress through the alphabet, from A back to A.